awsdocs/aws-systems-manager-user-guide/doc_source/sysman-inventory-resource-data-sync.md

    aws ssm create-resource-data-sync --sync-name InventoryDataWest --s3-destination "BucketName=InventoryData,Prefix=HybridEnv,SyncFormat=JsonSerDe,Region=us-west-2" --region us-west-1
    ```

-   \(Optional\) If you want to encrypt the sync by using AWS KMS, execute the following command to create the sync\.
+   \(Optional\) If you want to encrypt the sync by using AWS KMS, run the following command to create the sync\.
 If you encrypt the sync, then the AWS KMS key and the Amazon S3 bucket must be in the same Region\.

    ```
    aws ssm create-resource-data-sync --sync-name sync-name --s3-destination "BucketName=bucket-name,Prefix=prefix,SyncFormat=JsonSerDe,AWSKMSKeyARN=arn:aws:kms:region:AWS-account-ID:key/KMS-key-id,Region=bucket-region" --region region
    ```

-1. Execute the following command to view the status of sync configuration\.
+1. Run the following command to view the status of sync configuration\.

    ```
    aws ssm list-resource-data-sync